amsantac/TOC/README.md

 plot.ROC(rocd)
 ```

-For help on the functions implemented in the TOC package see:
+For help on the functions implemented in the TOC package see the [manual in PDF](TOC-manual.pdf) or run the following command lines in R:

 ```{r}
 ?'TOC-package'